For the Spanish version please click here.

 Airport Bus / Express

 The airport express bus runs every 15 – 20 minutes to terminals 1, 2 and 4.
 From the airport, the bus will take you all the way to Madrid’s Atocha Renfe station – or Plaza de Cibeles if you arrive between 23:00-6:00.
 Both of which are very central.
 From these locations you can walk, take the metro or take a connecting bus to anywhere you need to go.
+The airport express bus now offers those who ride the opportunity to pay with their credit cards or with their mobile phones, rather than paying with cash.
+This will make transport on the airport express bus quicker and easier.
 The EMT line 200 also makes stops at terminals 1, 2, 3 and 4.
 It takes you to the Avenida de América station, where you can also take connecting buses, metros or walk to your destination!
-You can get to our office easily from both of these locations, we are located at the metro stop Gran Vía on lines 1 and 5.
+You can get to our office easily from both of these locations traveling to stop Chueca on line 5, Sol on line 1, 2 (it’s closed between Retiro – Sol), 3 (you can also get off on Callao stop).
 Tickets for these airport bus cost between €5 and €6 and you can pay directly on the bus as you board.

 Cabs / Limousine Services – DISCOUNTS